-22 Amounts reversed must equal the difference between deemed cost on transition to IFRS (January 1, 2010 for insurers whose fiscal year ends on December 31) and the moving average market value immediately prior to conversion to IFRS (December 31, 2010 for these same insurers).
+Amounts reversed must equal the difference between deemed cost on transition to IFRS (January 1, 2010 for insurers whose fiscal year ends on December 31) and the moving average market value immediately prior to conversion to IFRS (December 31, 2010 for these same insurers).

-23 The amount of the reversal is the difference between the property's deemed cost on the date of transfer into owner-occupied property and either the moving average market value immediately prior to conversion to IFRS, net of subsequent depreciation (if booked) if the property was acquired before conversion to IFRS, or the original acquisition cost net of subsequent depreciation (if booked) if the property was acquired after conversion to IFRS.
+The amount of the reversal is the difference between the property's deemed cost on the date of transfer into owner-occupied property and either the moving average market value immediately prior to conversion to IFRS, net of subsequent depreciation (if booked) if the property was acquired before conversion to IFRS, or the original acquisition cost net of subsequent depreciation (if booked) if the property was acquired after conversion to IFRS.

-- 7. Distributions are paid only after all legal and contractual obligations have been met and payments on more senior capital instruments have been made.
+- to pay distributions that exceed the level of distributable items or to the extent that distributions on senior ranking capital must be paid first). - 6.
+There are no circumstances under which the distributions are obligatory.
+Non-payment is therefore not an event of default. - 7.
+Distributions are paid only after all legal and contractual obligations have been met and payments on more senior capital instruments have been made.
 This means that there are no preferential distributions, including in respect of other elements classified as the highest quality issued capital. - 8.
 It is in the form of issued capital that takes the first and proportionately greatest share of any losses as they occur.
 Within the highest quality capital, each instrument absorbs losses on a going-concern basis proportionately and pari passu with all the others. - 9.
 The paid-in amount is recognized as equity capital (i.e., not recognized as a liability) for determining a liquidation balance sheet (insolvency balance sheet). - 10.
-It is directly issued and paid-in,24 and the insurer cannot directly or indirectly have funded the purchase of the instrument.
+It is directly issued and paid-in, and the insurer cannot directly or indirectly have funded the purchase of the instrument.
 Where the consideration for the share is other than cash, the issuance of the common share is subject to the prior authorization of the AMF. - 11.
-The paid-in amount is neither secured nor covered by a guarantee25 of the issuer or related entity.26 Nor is it subject to any other arrangement that legally or economically enhances the seniority of the claim. - 12.
+The paid-in amount is neither secured nor covered by a guarantee of the issuer or related entity.
+Nor is it subject to any other arrangement that legally or economically enhances the seniority of the claim. - 12.
 It is only issued with the approval of the owners of the issuing insurer, either given directly by the owners or, if permitted by applicable law, given by the Board of Directors or by other persons duly authorized by the owners. - 13.
 It is clearly and separately disclosed as equity on the insurer's balance sheet, prepared in accordance with relevant accounting standards.